 During the calendar year 2015, the District's network expanded with the addition of a new Anacostia Freeway Near-Road air monitoring station.
 Also, in early 2015, an experimental Village Green park bench air monitoring station with low-cost emerging air sensor technology was established in the District.
 The park bench air monitoring station is primarily for technology demonstration and public education purposes and it is not part of the District's regulatory network of air monitoring stations.

-District's 2017 Annual Network Plan was approved by EPA on November 10, 2016, and included the following changes:
+The District's 2020 Annual Network Plan was approved by EPA on October 28, 2019.
+There were several changes proposed in that plan, which have all been approved by EPA.
+The changes included the following: